Front Page SEO Founder Janet Camilleri loves nothing more than to sit down with a 1000 piece jigsaw puzzle, in her spare time.

 Ideally, keywords should have a high search volume (lots of people searching for that term online), and low competition.

-It can be an arduous task to track down the right keywords but just like when I do a puzzle, for me, it’s a labour of love.
+It can be an arduous task to track down the right keywords but just like when doing a puzzle, for the team at Front Page SEO, it’s a labour of love.

 3 – It’s a long slow process.

 Patience is required for both jigsaw puzzles and SEO, to put lots of little pieces in place – and results take time.
-SEO is a long term strategy – while initially you may not see much in the way of results, once it gains traction it can continue bringing benefits for years.
+SEO is a long term strategy – while initially you may not see much in the way of results, once it gains traction your business can continue to reap the rewards for years to come.

 4 – Study the big picture.

-Whether I’m working on SEO or putting a puzzle together, I need to survey the big picture carefully, to become familiar with the landscape as well as the details.
+Whether working on SEO or putting a puzzle together, it’s important to study the nitty gritty of the big picture carefully, to become familiar with the landscape as well as the details.

 5 – Trial and error.